STUDIO OD DIST CLASSIC

 Pedalboard — fits on your board, replaces your amp.

-18 impulse responses from Friedman and OwnHammer.
+12 Friedman cabinet IRs.
 Each channel has 3 IR slots.
-Load your own WAV files (44.1–96 kHz) via USB.
+You can load your own WAV files (44.1–96 kHz) over USB.

-The IR section is bypassable — use the IR-X as a pure tube preamp into a real cab, or run external IR processors.
+The IR section can be bypassed: you can use the IR-X as a tube preamp into an external power amp and real cabinet, or with external IR processors.

 Presets

 128 MIDI-programmable presets.
-Each stores: channel, boost status, FX loop status, IR selection per channel.
-PRESENCE and THUMP settings require the software.
+Each one stores channel, boost status, FX loop status, and IR selection per channel.
+PRESENCE and THUMP are set through Friedman Editor.

 Why?
-I don’t think it’s tube magic.
-The IR-X is just well engineered — it gives you a signal with the right spectrum from the start, organized harmonics, no garbage that haunts you later in the mix.
-Maybe the Quad Cortex with the right settings would do the same.
-But the IR-X does it out of the box, no menu diving.
+I do not think it is tube magic.
+The IR-X is simply well designed: it gives me a signal with the right spectrum, organized harmonics, and less extra low/high information that later becomes a mix problem.
+Maybe a Quad Cortex with the right settings can do the same.
+But the IR-X gets there quickly, without menu diving.

-Solo — probably placebo.
-Playing feel — not.
-Mix — looks like good engineering, not tube magic.
+Solo guitar: probably placebo.
+Playing feel: not really.
+Mix placement: looks more like good engineering than tube magic.

 IR Library

-The IR-X comes with 18 cabinet impulse responses — a mix of Friedman’s own captures and collaborations with OwnHammer.
-You can load your own, but the stock ones are genuinely good — I’ve tried tons of third-party IRs and came back to these.
+The IR-X comes with 12 Friedman cabinet IRs.
+You can load your own, but the stock IRs work very well for me; I tried many third-party options and came back to the built-ins.

 | Name | Description | Profile |